There are currently no job opportunities at the EHC.

 The Evanston Women’s History Project is pleased to announce the creation of the Vickie Burke Internship for Women’s History, honoring her work for women and for the EWHP.
 Vickie Burke interns will be involved in project work in some or all of the following areas: continued research on Evanston women and women’s organizations; website and research database updates and management; program development and event planning, including the 2020 Suffrage Anniversary Project and our annual Women’s History Month event; and online and onsite exhibit development.
 Other projects will be determined based on project needs and interns interests and abilities.
 For more information and an application, please email email@example.com or call (847) 475-3410.

 If you are interested in any of these internships, please contact us at (847) 475-3410 or e-mail Grace Lehner to discuss internship opportunities or request an application.
 Please specify which internship you are interested in and when you would like your internship to begin.
+We can accept interns from abroad who have a valid J1 Visa.
 All internships are first-come, first-served and unpaid, and great experience!

 Volunteers are a vital part to the success of the Evanston History Center.
 We are always looking for new volunteers who are interested in sharing history with others.